ysharma-dev/kube-mancer/README.md

 # kube-mancer
-A Jenkins shared library to render dynamic pod agents templates for Kubernetes cloud
+A Jenkins [shared library](https://www.jenkins.io/doc/book/pipeline/shared-libraries/) to render dynamic pod templates that used as agents for Kubernetes cloud in a controller

 This project was developed primarily for my personal learning.
 It takes inspiration from [liejuntao001/jenkins-k8sagent-lib](https://github.com/liejuntao001/jenkins-k8sagent-lib.git).